Criminology and Sociology BSc (Hons) Course overview

 Academic and Professional Practice (15 credits)

-This module introduces you to the key skills required for a successful academic career and enables you to see how this will fit with your longer-term life-goals.
-The first term focuses on academic practice and the second on professional practice.
+This module introduces you to the key skills required for a successful academic career and helps to prepare you for that career and to see where this will fit with your longer-term life-goals.

 Key Issues in Criminology* (15 credits)